perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 __To write anything, we want to overwrite another file descriptor with 0 so we can read more data into the program.
 But we've already used up our 1 write doing the heap overflow__.
 Because the program checks if a song's lyrics pointer is null before reading from its file descriptor, playing song #44 again will just output whatever's at the lyrics pointer.
 So even though we can allocate a chunk over `songs[0].fd` we can't write to it.

-__Luckily the program will very nicely overwrite a file descriptor for us!__ When we play any song of size 0 so the program calls `memset()` on exactly 1 byte at the address  returned by malloc (line 37 of `play_song`). **So if `malloc()` gives us a chunk at  `songs[0].fd` the program will overwrite `songs[0].fd = 3` to be `songs[0].fd = 0`!**
+__Luckily the program will very nicely overwrite a file descriptor for us!__ When we play any song of size 0 the program calls `memset()` on exactly 1 byte at the address returned by malloc (line 42 of `play_song()`). **So if `malloc()` gives us a chunk at  `songs[0].fd` the program will overwrite `songs[0].fd = 3` to be `songs[0].fd = 0`!**

-Then `play_song` will read in `nbytes = 0`, so 0 bytes of data, to this chunk, which neither helps or hurts us.
+Then `play_song()` will read in `song_len = 0`, so 0 bytes of data, to this chunk, which neither helps nor hurts us.

 ### Side Note

-In Anna's [exploit](https://github.com/toomanybananas/dawgctf-2020-writeups/blob/master/pwn/tiktok/WRITEUP.md) she does something better here: I could have used one of the Kesha songs that was hundres of bytes long but still tcache-able, rather than choosing a song of _nbytes = 0_ to allocate over the `songs` array.
+In Anna's [exploit](https://github.com/toomanybananas/dawgctf-2020-writeups/blob/master/pwn/tiktok/WRITEUP.md) she does something better here: I could have used one of the Kesha songs that was hundreds of bytes long but still tcache-able, rather than choosing a song of _song_len = 0_ to allocate over the `songs` array.
 That would have memset a large amount of bytes in the `songs` array to 0, including more than a few file descriptors.
 If I memset the file descriptor of the song I was currently "playing" to 0, then when the `read()` gets called on the next line, the song will read from STDIN rather than its original fd, which would have resulted in overwriting everything with Ke$ha lyrics.
 This doesn't make a huge difference but would have saved us an extra overwrite, and made things a little cleaner.
 Perhaps I was a little too clever by half with my 0x20 chunks :)

 ### Back to the exploit